Skip to main content

 Flexible financing options can also help you spread out the cost while locking in today’s prices.
 Some plans allow you to defer payments for 12 months interest-free, so you can replace more windows now and pay later.

-What Could Happen If You Wait Until After 2026?
+What Could Happen If You Wait Beyond 2026?

-Delaying your project could mean facing two years’ worth of price increases, potentially 10% or more.
+If you continue to delay your project, you could face additional price increases in 2027 and beyond, facing two years’ worth of price increases, potentially 10% or more.
 Even more concerning, existing leaks or water damage could worsen over time, leading to costly structural repairs later on.

 Think of it like a small hole in your jeans: it takes a while to appear, but once it does, it grows quickly.
 Windows work the same way.
 Once seals start breaking down, deterioration accelerates.